hapnesbitt/Athena/README.md

 ## BOOK II
 ### Telemachus
-#### Telemachus complains in vain and borrowing a ship goes secretly two Pylos by night and how He Was there received.
+#### Telemachus complains in vain and borrowing a ship goes secretly too Pylos by night and how he Was there received.
 ![Telemachos_Saarbruecken](https://user-images.githubusercontent.com/66383118/123525451-f7bca400-d68d-11eb-964e-9cd44aff03ca.jpg)